amineAUPEC/alertBot/README.md

     - You can also use multiple rules on the same field, but at lease one rule that uses that field has to evaluate as true v
 * Since the filter is stored in JSON format, escape chars must be escaped when regex etc is used.
     - Ex `\d+` should be `\\d+`
 * Filters is validated during initialization and errors is logged to file and console.
-Errors equals program dies..
+Errors equals program dies...
 * Supports all fields an alert generates.
 * The following filter rules is supported:
     - contains